visualdenniss/fm-notification-component/Workflow.md

 ### Step 3: Find the minimal but complete representation of UI state

-Decide and list the states (read/unread) and different data types (comment, follow etc.) to be rendered.
+Decide and list the states (read/unread) and different data types (comment, follow etc.) to be rendered. ✅

 ### Step 4: Identify where your state should live

--
+✅

 ### Step 5: Add inverse data flow

-- Update the state of notifications onClick (Mark as read and on notification item itself)
+- Update the state of notifications onClick (Mark as read ✅ and on notification item itself ✅)

+Refactor to cleaner code

+Animations
+Make it responsive